java web service design

 Endpoint Design Patterns

-• Singleton Pattern: Guarantees a single instance of a class exists.
+• Singleton Pattern: Guarantees a single instance of a class, often used for shared resources such as database connections.

-• Observer Pattern: Defines a one-to-many dependency between objects.
+• Observer Pattern: Establishes a one-to-many dependency between objects, enabling efficient updates across multiple components when changes occur.

 Messaging Patterns